 A book is a powerful business-building tool, and it also gives your clients a valuable resource.
-If you are intimidated by the thought of putting pen to paper (or fingers to keyboard), and you aren’t ready to hire a ghostwriter, here are three ideas you can use to get your book started.
+If you are intimidated by the thought of putting pen to paper (or fingers to keyboard), and you aren’t ready to hire a ghostwriter, here are three ideas you can use to get into book writing.

 1. Repurpose Old Material